56+ Ways to Celebrate Juneteenth in Los Angeles

 1502 20th St., Santa Monica, CA 90404

-Calvary Baptist Church, the oldest African-American Baptist church in Santa Monica, invites families to its Juneteenth Community Celebration happening on Sunday, June 22nd.
-Check the website for more details as they become available.
-In the past, festivities have included live entertainment, art, vendors, food, and more.
+Calvary Baptist Church, the oldest African-American Baptist church in Santa Monica, invites families to its Juneteenth Community Celebration happening on Sunday, June 21st from 10:30 am to 2:00 pm.
+Festivities will include live entertainment, vendors, food, fun, and more.

 Additional Online Resources: